A Large-Scale Comparative Analysis of Imputation Methods for Single-Cell RNA Sequencing Data: Results

 \subsection{Trajectory Analysis}

 \namecrefs{fig:trajectory_analysis_multiplot}~\labelcref{fig:trajectory_analysis_multiplot}a and b show \gls{pos} and \gls{krcc} for 15 imputation methods in terms of 2 datasets, namely petropoulos and chu\_time\_course.
 High \gls{pos} and \gls{krcc} represent proximity to true cell development labels.
-In each plot, points close to the dashed line represent consistent performance across the 2 datasets.
 The comparison of \gls{pos} and \gls{krcc} across 15 methods evaluated on 2 datasets shows that PbImpute, scImpute, scLRTC, CPARI, and Bubble achieve relatively high performance in both datasets.
 In addition, 7 methods, namely AcImpute, scTsI, MAGIC, PBLR, WEDGE, scMultiGAN, and scGNN, show moderate performance.
 Conversely, scIDPMs and scIGANs show the worst performance in petropoulos dataset, while stDiff shows the worst performance in chu\_time\_course dataset.
 However, the masked baseline shows relatively high performance, and 10 methods, including AcImpute, scTsI, MAGIC, PBLR, WEDGE, scIDPMs, stDiff, scMultiGAN, scIGANs, and scGNN, do not exceed it.

 \cref{fig:trajectory_analysis_multiplot}c shows \gls{umap} visualizations of trajectory analysis for 15 imputation methods in terms of 2 datasets.
 The qualitative analyses through the \gls{umap} visualizations show that the pseudotime changes gradually for PbImpute and scImpute, with cells colored by pseudotime progressing smoothly.
 On the other hand, the \gls{umap} visualizations of AcImpute, scTsI, PBLR, WEDGE, scIDPMs, stDiff, scMultiGAN, scIGANs, and CPARI show that the pseudotime does not change smoothly, with cells of different time points appearing intermixed along the trajectory.
 However, since trajectory analysis is performed in higher dimensions than \gls{umap}, \gls{pos} and \gls{krcc} results may not be fully reflected in the 2-dimensional \gls{umap} projections.